Climbers Like Me photo series

 She/her

-Each Friday we will post a new role model.
 We hope that eventually, everyone coming to this series will be able to see themselves represented in some way.
 If you can't yet, then maybe it's your turn to share your story and inspire others and get in touch.

 As part of the Climbers Like Me series, we wanted to raise money for four incredible organisations by selling a limited-edition mug and t-shirt These organisations are Black Girls Hike Retreats, Moors for the Future, Young Women's Housing Project and The Climbers Pledge.
 All profits are be donated to initiatives they are running.
 The work of each of these is centred around our core values - mental wellbeing, sustainability and accessibility.
 You can read more on each below.